Gerald Ford Fast Facts

 1949 - Serves on the House Committee for Public Works.

-1951 - Transfers to the House Appropriations Committee; later a member of the military spending, CIA, and foreign aid subcommittees.
+1951 - Transfers to the House Appropriations Committee, and later becomes a member of the military spending, CIA, and foreign aid subcommittees.

 1963 - Chairman of the House Republican Conference.

-October 12, 1973 - Is named vice president under Richard Nixon after Vice President Spiro T. Agnew resigns.
+October 12, 1973 - Is named vice president under Richard Nixon after Vice President Spiro T. Agnew resigned on October 10.

-October 13, 1973 - Declares, "I emphatically and as strongly as I can, I have no intention of being a candidate for any office - president, vice president or anything else - in 1976."
+October 13, 1973 - Declares, "I have no intention of being a candidate for any office - president, vice president or anything else - in 1976."

 December 6, 1973 - Is sworn in as the 40th vice president of the United States.

-August 8, 1974 - Richard Nixon submits his resignation as president to Secretary of State Henry Kissinger.
+August 8, 1974 - Nixon submits his resignation as president to Secretary of State Henry Kissinger.

 August 9, 1974 - Ford is sworn in as the 38th president of the United States by Supreme Court Chief Justice Warren Burger, in the East Room of the White House.